Overview of District of Columbia Taxes

 Washington, D.C.
 Property Taxes

-Homeowners in the nation’s capital pay some of the lowest property tax rates in the country.
+When it comes to property tax rates, Washington, D.C. homeowners have some of the lowest in the country.
 The tax rate on residential property in D.C. is just $0.85 per $100 in assessed value.
 However, that rate may overstate the amount paid by many homeowners.

 Property Assessment in Washington, D.C.

-Washington D.C.’s Office of Tax and Revenue (OTR) is responsible for property assessments.
-It conducts annual assessments of all property in the District.
-These usually do not involve a physical inspection of the property or a full appraisal; instead, the OTR uses mass appraisal techniques that rely on market data and other factors to reassess many properties at the same time.
+Washington, D.C.’s Office of Tax and Revenue (OTR) is responsible for property assessments, which it completes on an annual basis.
+These usually do not involve a physical inspection of the property or a full appraisal.
+Instead, the OTR uses mass appraisal techniques that rely on market data and other factors to reassess many properties at the same time.